Prepare for ECDN deployment

 Get access to your ECDN Management Portal

-Your IBM sales representative will create an account for you to access the ECDN Management Portal.
-This account is created based on the information that you provide to your representative in advance.
+Your IBM sales representative will create an account for you to access the ECDN Management Portal during the evaluation phase.

 Once you have your login credentials, you can log in at https://ecdn.deepcaching.com.